Duty of Disclosure

-The Family Law Act 1975 (Cth) (“the Act”) requires parties to maintain an ongoing duty of full and frank disclosure to each other and to the Court.
-This duty arises at the request of the other party and exists during any pre-litigation negotiations (i.e. before Court proceedings are on foot).
-The duty of disclosure is also ongoing and will continue to exist up and until the Court hands down final Orders or the parties have reached an agreement which is legally binding.
-Therefore, you are required to provide disclosure of any change in circumstances in your life, even if the change occurred post separation.
+The Family Law Act 1975 requires parties to maintain an ongoing duty of full and frank disclosure to each other and to the court.
+The duty exists up until the court hands down final orders or the parties have reached an agreement which is legally binding.
+Therefore, you are required to provide disclosure of any change in circumstances in your life, even if the change occurred after separation.

 What Is Your Duty Of Disclosure?

-The duty of disclosure is your obligation under the Act to provide, both to the other party and the Court, information about your personal circumstances as well as copies of all documents which may be relevant to the proceedings.
-This duty is often referred to in property matters but may also be relevant in other proceedings such as parenting matters.
+The duty of disclosure is your obligation under the Act to provide, both to the other party and the court, information about your personal circumstances as well as copies of all documents relevant to the proceedings.

 This obligation of disclosure also extends to a duty to advise of any property you have disposed of.
-For example if you sell a motor vehicle post separation, you will need to provide evidence to the other party and the Court in respect to your method of disposal (i.e. sale, transfer, assignment or gift) and the value you received for such disposal.
-If the vehicle is sold, you will also need to advise where the net proceeds of sale are being held as a result of the sale or what you applied the proceeds towards.
+For example if you sell a motor vehicle after separation, you will need to provide evidence to the other party and the court of this disposal (i.e. sale, transfer, assignment or gift) the value, and what you did with the funds.

 It is also important to remember that your duty of disclosure is ongoing.
-Therefore, if your circumstances change post separation and prior to a Court making an Order or an Agreement being reached and entered into by you and your partner, you will have a duty to disclose such information (Rule 13.01 of the Family Law Rules 2004).
-For example, if you receive a promotion and/or pay rise from your employer in the post separation period, you will be required to disclose this to the other party and (where applicable) the Court.
+For example, if you receive a promotion and/or pay rise from your employer after separating, you will be required to disclose this to the other party and (where applicable) the court.

 What Are The Consequences Of Non-Compliance?

-- The Court may refuse to grant you permission to rely upon information which has not previously been disclosed;
+- refuse to grant you permission to rely upon information which has not previously been disclosed;

-- The Court may dismiss or stay all or part of your application;
+- dismiss or stay all or part of your application;

-- The Court may order costs against you in favour of your partner;
+- order costs against you in favour of your partner;

-- The Court may order that you pay a fine or make a finding that you are guilty of contempt of Court; or
+- order that you pay a fine or find you guilty of contempt of court; or

-- The Court may assign a value to the asset or liability in question to determine the net pool of assets attributable to the relationship (which could have the consequence of inaccurately valuing your asset/liability).
+- assign a value to an asset or liability to determine the net pool of assets in the relationship (which could result in an inaccurate value for your asset/liability).

-Most importantly, where a party has been found to have breached their duty of disclosure, it may result in a Judge using his or her discretion adversely, whether consciously or subconsciously, against that respective party.
-After all, your family law matter is being determined by a human being who is attempting to make Orders which in their view is ‘just and equitable’.
+Most importantly, where a party has been found to have breached their duty of disclosure, it may result in a judge using their discretion adversely, whether consciously or subconsciously, against that respective party.
+After all, your family law matter is being determined by a human being who is attempting to make orders which in their view is “just and equitable”.

 Finally, remember that if both parties comply with their duty of disclosure it is more likely that the dispute will resolve quicker and without costly and expensive litigation.

-Should you wish to discuss your family law matters with one of our solicitors, please do not hesitate to contact one of our lawyers in the Brisbane office.
+To discuss your family law matters with one of our solicitors, please contact Armstrong Legal.

 WHERE TO NEXT?